Here are the answers to some of our most frequently asked questions.

 Find out more about the different types of social investment.

-There are many charities and social enterprises already accessing finance from mainstream banks and using it to help them deliver social impact.
+Many charities and social enterprises access finance from mainstream banks and using it to help them deliver social impact.
 If borrowing from mainstream sources is available to your organisation then this might be a cost effective way to finance your social business.
 It may even be that a blend of commercial and social investment is the best solution.

 However, there are many charities and social enterprises who are not able to access this finance, and who need to be able to take on investment or finance from investors interested in social impact as well as a financial return.
 In addition, specialist social investors often bring additional skills, insights and access to networks beyond the finance they provide.
 They may bring support to areas such as social impact measurement expertise, capacity building support, financial systems and controls and help strengthen your board’s skills.
 Increasingly social enterprises and charities stress the importance and value of their working relationship and forming a partnership with their social lender.

 Charities need to make a clear and compelling business case to support any plan to bring in social investment (and ensure that their governing documents permit borrowing in the first place).
 The purpose of the social investment should support the growth and delivery of the charitable objectives, the sustainability of delivery of services and of course the increased social impact that will be created as a result of the investment.

 By deciding to use investment, the charity will need to be confident that their planned activities and future income generated will be able to support the investment repayments, including interest.
 The board will need to be confident that any financing costs contribute towards the delivery of increased impact and income generation, and as such is no different than incurring any other support costs involved in running an organisation.

 Using your own resources may be the right option for funding some activities, as it will be cheaper than borrowing externally.
 Organisations that hold reserves may still choose to take on investment as: